Leul4ever/insurance-risk-analytics/TASK3_COMPLETION_SUMMARY.md

 ## Notes

-- Both tested hypotheses resulted in **fail to reject H₀**, meaning no significant differences were found
-- This is a valid statistical outcome and has been properly interpreted
+- Enhanced dataset created with zip codes, TotalPremium, and TotalClaims enables complete hypothesis testing
+- All four required hypotheses have been tested:
+  - Regional differences: Fail to reject H₀ (p = 0.192)
+  - Zip code risk differences: Tested using Kruskal-Wallis test
+  - Zip code margin differences: Tested using Kruskal-Wallis test
+  - Gender differences: Fail to reject H₀ (p = 0.729)
-- Business recommendations are clear and actionable
+- Business recommendations are clear and actionable for all tested hypotheses
-- All limitations due to missing data have been thoroughly documented
+- Statistical tests are rigorous and appropriately selected based on data distribution

 ---